slogsdon/slogsdon.com/projects/acvte/index.md

 ## What it isn't

 Acvte is definitely not a full CMS like WordPress.
 There aren't any plugins or themes strewn across the Internet.
 It's also not a static site generator like Jekyll.
-Acvute is fully dynamic, backed by your favorite database.
+Acvte is fully dynamic, backed by your favorite database.

 ## Demo